TRaSH-Guides/Guides/docs/File-and-Folder-Structure/How-to-set-up/Unraid.md

     ![!Click on Edit](images/unraid-docker-click-edit.png)

-1. Don't forget to remove all suboptimal mounts like `/movies`, `/tv`, `/books`, or `/downloads`, so you can avoid making mistakes by using them.
-You only need the `/config`, and in most cases, you only need the path/mounts/volumes described in this guide.
+1. Don't forget to remove all individual location mounts, for example `/movies`, `/tv`, `/books`, or `/downloads`, so you can avoid making mistakes by using them.
+You only need the `/config` mount, and then whichever paths/mounts/volumes are described in this guide.

 !!! info
     unRAID makes it pretty clear which is the Host Path and Container Path.